AlexiaDelorme/project-spacex/testing/TESTING.md

 - [JSHint](https://jshint.com/) was used to check the code quality for JS files.
     - The following undefined variables were reported but they are all related to the use of APIs: emailjs, google, stripe, csrftoken, swal.
     - There are two syntax warnings related to the use of syntax only available in ES6.
-- I used Visual Studio Code extension for Python available in Gitpod to ensure the code quality of my Python files.
+- I used Visual Studio Code extension for Python available on Gitpod to ensure the code quality of my Python files.

 <a name="python"/>